Dino24000/Homework3/README.md

 # Selenium Assignment
-i am worked with wish.com site web, and i am tested to get the information of SHOPPING CART , testing conecting with facebook and with gmail and with wish account , i testing to buying something and searsh to something an buy this thing. thank you
+i am worked with wish.com site web, and i am tested to get the information of SHOPPING CART , testing login with facebook and with gmail and with wish account , i testing to buying something and search for something and buy this thing,download picture,check wich language in site, change currancy, login and logout... thank you